capawesome-team/capacitor-managed-configurations/README.md

 getString(options: GetOptions) => Promise<GetResult<string>>
 ```

+Fetches the value associated with the given key, or `null` if no mapping exists for the given key.

+Only available for Android and iOS.

 | Param         | Type                                              |
 | ------------- | ------------------------------------------------- |
 | **`options`** | <code><a href="#getoptions">GetOptions</a></code> |